 For years, I could not sleep.
 I would get into bed, but I could not sleep.
-Even if the most intimate space, I felt something might happen outside.
+Even in the most intimate space, I felt something might happen outside.
 I would think, I don´t want the night to come.
 The moment you go to bed and close your eyes, you remember what happened that day.

-Regalado often locates her performance in cenotes, the site of rituals that have been used for generations, because, as she states, “I am searching for a way to sleep, to rest in relationship to my ancestors.
+I travelled from New York to the Yucatán Peninsula searching for a way to sleep, to rest in relationship to my ancestors.
 I draw from the legacies of magical realism but I use the technology of aerial drone imaging to see myself from above.
 I place myself, unclothed, outside, afloat, to reconnect my body to the environment that surrounds me.
-I am no longer from Mexico or from the United States; I am at home in myself.”
-In a time of political turmoil and contested citizenship, Regalado’s work speaks to the possibility of finding home.
+I am no longer from Mexico or from the United States; I am at home in myself.
+In a time of political turmoil and contested citizenship, my work speaks to the possibility of finding home.